SCHWANNOMA TUMORS

 Observation vs. Surgery

-• Observation: If a spinal schwannoma is small, asymptomatic, and not exerting pressure on surrounding tissues, it might be manageable through regular monitoring with MRI scans.
+- Observation: If a spinal schwannoma is small, asymptomatic, and not exerting pressure on surrounding tissues, doctors can monitor it through regular monitoring with MRI scans.

 Microsurgical Techniques